suse-edge/atip/telco-examples/mgmt-cluster/multi-node/README.md

 # Management Cluster in a multi-node setup

 This is an example of using Edge Image Builder (EIB) to generate a management cluster iso image for SUSE ATIP.
 The management cluster will contain the following components:
-- SUSE Linux Enterprise Micro 5.5 RT Kernel (SLE Micro RT)
+- SUSE Linux Enterprise Micro 5.5 Kernel (SLE Micro)
 - RKE2
 - CNI plugins (e.g. Multus, Cilium)
 - Rancher Prime